Using the Library

 There is no obligation to hand in the cloakroom in the library.
 If you would like to store jackets, backpacks or anything else, there are lockers in the entrance area.
 Keys for these lockers can be borrowed at the information desk.
 Users without a library card can obtain a cloakroom key by depositing another ID card at the information desk.

 Both the African Studies and the Near Eastern Studies stock of specialist books is organized by classifications.
 An explanation of the list within the respective subject areas and subject groups is also located directly on the shelves.
 For a quick overview and as a guide, the subject areas are signposted in different colors.
 Room 1 contains Arabica, the South Arabian collection and Turcica, while room 2 contains Turcica, Assyrica and large formats from the Near Eastern Studies collection.
-Room 3 offers space for magazines, theses in Arabic Studies and International Development Studies, the library of the Consular Academy, Central Asiatica, Persica and Semitica.
+Room 3 offers space for magazines, theses in Arabic Studies and International Development Studies, the library of the Consular Academy, offprints of African Studies, Central Asiatica, Persica and Semitica.
 The journals are arranged in room 3, separated by titles from African Studies and Near Eastern Studies.
 The journal titles are arranged in alphabetical order.
 Lists of the journals are available in room 3 and at the information desk, once ordered by title and once by signature.

 In room 4, the African Studies inventory is displayed.

 New acquisitions remain on special shelves for about for weeks: New acquisitions from the Near Eastern Studies are on a shelf to the left of the information desk, those from African Studies are in room 4, to the left of the door as you enter.
-The handsets for Near Eastern Studies are in room 1 next to the information desk, those for Ancient Near Eastern Studies are in room 2 behind the workplaces, and those for African studies are to the right of the reading couch in room 4.
+The handsets for Near Eastern Studies are in room 1 next to the information desk, those for Ancient Near Eastern Studies are in room 2 behind the workplaces, and those for African Studies are to the right of the reading couch in room 4.